UpworldDev/LMS/README.md

 Can be accessed at https://aqueous-journey-57962.herokuapp.com/

-NOTE: working on creating local build parameters for Postgress!!!(again) currently built for Heroku only.

-LOCAL BUILD STEPS TBD
+LOCAL BUILD STEPS

+Install postgress locally

+create a Upworld-dev db.

-If you clone the project run 'npm install' from command line to pull all of Node requirements.
+Clone the project then runn 'npm install' from command line in project folder to pull all of Node requirements.

+edit Auth0-variables.js and switch the Callback commented out line for localhost with Heroku

+Edit the 'test' settings in /server/config/config.json for your local postgress setup

+create tables in postgress by running '../node_modules/bin/sequelize db:migrate' from server folder in Command line

 Use 'npm Start' to run locally.

-A local Postgress install is required run '../node_modules/bin/sequelize db:migrate' from the server folder